MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-csv-upload.md

 ## Upload a CSV file to the Lakehouse

 1. Create the ```TaxiData```  folder under the ```Files``` section of your Lakehouse.
-1. Upload the file to the folder, by using the "Upload file" item in the folder contextual menu.
+1. Upload the file to the folder, by using the **Upload file** item in the folder contextual menu.
-1. Once uploaded, click the folder to see its content.
+1. Once uploaded, select the folder to see its content.
 1. Rename the file to remove special characters, in this example, remove the '+' character.
 To see the full list of special characters, read the [Load to Delta Lake tables](load-to-tables.md) article.

    :::image type="content" source="media\get-started-csv-upload\upload-csv-lakehouse.gif" alt-text="Animated image showing upload CSV and CSV renaming" lightbox="media\get-started-csv-upload\upload-csv-lakehouse.gif":::

 ## Load the file to a Delta table

-1. Right-click or use the ellipsis on the CSV file to access the contextual menu, and select "Load to Delta".
+1. Right-click or use the ellipsis on the CSV file to access the contextual menu, and select **Load to Delta**.
 1. The load to tables user interface shows up with the suggested table name.
-Real time validation on special characters will apply during typing.
+Real time validation on special characters apply during typing.
-1. Click __Confirm__ to execute the load.
+1. Select **Confirm** to execute the load.
 1. The table now shows up in the lakehouse explorer, expand the table to see the columns and its types.
-Click on the table to see a preview.
+Select the table to see a preview.

    :::image type="content" source="media\get-started-csv-upload\load-to-table.gif" alt-text="Animated image showing load to table and table preview" lightbox="media\get-started-csv-upload\load-to-table.gif":::